-Teething baby won’t sleep at night?
+Is your baby teething?
 Discover how to get a teething baby to sleep, the tips and products that help, and how to handle the sleep regression.

-That is, until the fiasco a few weeks back when, for about half an hour or so, he was inconsolable.
+That is, until the fiasco when, for about half an hour or so, he was inconsolable.

 Nothing that normally soothed him worked—not looking out the window, not swaying to music, not even his fire truck.
 (Which, to its credit, bought me about 30 seconds of calm before he erupted in screaming again.)
 A quick walk around the neighborhood finally calmed him down.
 I had never seen him that frantic.

 And forget about sleep.
 He was extra clingy and fussy, including having a fever a couple of nights.
-He’d wake up every couple of hours and want my husband and I to comfort him.
-The pacifier seemed to help him sleep, but he’d get mad later at night because he couldn’t put it back into his mouth.
+He’d wake up every few hours and want my husband or me to comfort him.
+The pacifier seemed to help him sleep, but he’d get mad later at night because he couldn’t put it back in his mouth.

 How to get a teething baby to sleep

 No doubt, many babies struggle to fall and stay asleep when they’re teething.
 Perhaps sleep for you and your family has been more disrupted than usual.
 Your baby screams in the middle of sleep, and you spot four teeth cutting through all at once.

 Being so tired and up all night is only making him sleep horribly during naps as well.
 Maybe he’s extra clingy and fussy, refusing to sleep alone.
 He hasn’t felt like himself lately since teething—in fact, he seems to have regressed, especially with sleep.

 In short, it’s been a horrible few days, leaving you and your baby exhausted from it all.